This site uses cookies

 • the Commissioner’s Chief Finance Officer has the delegated authority necessary to ensure the proper administration of financial affairs, and to ensure that proper practices are adhered to, as provided for in Financial Regulations and Contract Standing Orders; and

-• the Commissioner’s Chief Finance Officer may authorise other persons or staff to exercise any of the above delegations on the Chief Finance Officer’s.
+• The Commissioner’s Chief Finance Officer may authorise other persons or staff to exercise any of the above delegations on the Chief Finance Officer’s behalf.

-The Commissioner’s Estate Director may make the following decisions within the context of managing the Estate Change Programme subject to the Commissioner being informed in a timely manner after the decision is taken:
+The Commissioner’s Head of Estate and Facilities Management may make the following decisions within the context of managing the Estate Delivery Plan subject to the Commissioner being informed in a timely manner after the decision is taken:

 ID Item

-ED1 To authorise expenditure within the revenue and capital budgets allocated provided there is budget provision and the use is consistent with the Police and Crime Plan.
+E1 To authorise expenditure within the revenue and capital budgets allocated provided there is budget provision and the use is consistent with the Estates Delivery Plan and the Police and Crime Plan.

-ED3 To approve all contract exemptions to the procurement process relating to the estate below £50,000.
+E2 To approve all contract exemptions to standing orders the procurement process relating to the estate below £50,000.

 ID Item